medenhan/Odoo17/README.md

 2. Navigate to EC2 Dashboard
 3. Click "Launch Instance"
 4. Choose "Ubuntu Server 22.04 LTS" as the Amazon Machine Image (AMI)
+5. Choose an instance type with at least 2 vCPUs and 4GB of RAM (e.g., t3.medium or your chosen instance type).
 5. Select t3.medium (or your chosen instance type)
 6. Configure Instance Details as needed